MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 ### Required subscriptions and permissions

-To access and use information barriers, your organization must have one of the following subscriptions or add ons:
+To access and use information barriers, your organization must have one of the following subscriptions or add-ons:

 - Microsoft 365 E5/A5 subscription (paid or trial version).
 - Office 365 E5/A5/A3/A1 subscription (paid or trial version).